kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-maturity.md

 The important thing is not to automatically treat volume as quality.

-## Primary Documentation and Secondary Content Should Be Evaluated Separately
+## Primary Documentation and Secondary Content Should Be Evaluated Separately { #primary-secondary-content }

 Kora does have less secondary content than older frameworks.